Measuring the Distance Between Activity Populations

 Acteval

-This is a post to introduce key features in acteval - a project for measuring the difference between populations of activity schedules using density estimation.
+The following is a quick primer for acteval - a project for measuring the difference between populations of activity schedules.

 Activity schedules are the things we do and when.
 Like leave the house at 7, work from 8.30 till 5.30, then nip to the shops for 20 minutes on the way home.

-A daily activity schedule is a sequence of non-overlapping episodes that typically span a 24-hour day.
-Each episode records who did it (we use person ID - pid), what activity they performed (act), and when (start, end, duration):
+More formally, we define an activity schedule as a sequence of non-overlapping episodes that typically span a 24-hour day.
+Each episode records who did it (we use person ID - pid), what activity they performed (act), and when (start, end and/or duration):

 import pandas as pd